Cindy Chavez is the Change San Jose Needs

 A Comprehensive and Compassionate Plan for Homelessness

 The most cost effective way of addressing homelessness is to keep people from becoming homeless in the first place.
+Throughout, the county I have helped house over 20,000 homeless individuals

 We need to work with non-profit partners and the County to keep individuals and families from becoming homeless.
 This includes providing increased emergency assistance.
 We also need to increase early access to mental health services to help stop people from becoming severely mentally ill.